-A dental implant versus a root canal treatment is a difficult decision.
+A dental implant versus root canal treatment is a difficult decision.

-Your tooth has got to the point where you are faced with these two treatment options.
+Your tooth has got to the point where you are faced with these two treatment options, a dental implant or a root canal treatment.
 Ideally you would do everything possible to keep your tooth.
 But how do you decide when you have spent enough time, energy and money on a tooth?

 It is important to consider the following factors and gather clear information about your tooth: